Paper Cut Art Journal Tutorial

 Dear Wonderful, Creative You:

 There is so much that’s beautiful and intriguing to me about a paper cut art journal.
 You might remember that I did my first one a few months ago, and shared it in this post.
-Now that I’ve begun my second one, I thought it would be fun to walk you through a paper cut art journal tutorial so you can try it yourself.
+Now that I’ve begun my second one, I thought it would be fun to give you a peek.
 You’ll find a list of materials at the end of this post.
 But first, let’s get to the juicy part with some pictures and tips!

 For this page, I’m using a simple leaf shape.
 It’s one I love to cut.
 Because I work intuitively, and usually without planning, I pay attention to not only what I think might look good, but what feels good guides me too.